Leave this site

 3.1.1 Both Essex Police and Kent Police recognise that fair treatment of staff is crucial to gaining the confidence of all staff and to ensure that they are engaged and motivated to deliver the highest quality policing service.

 3.1.2 It is the aim of both forces to provide a working environment where everybody is treated with dignity and respect.
 Both Essex Police and Kent Police find all forms of harassment or bullying unacceptable, and our goal is to achieve an employment culture where individuals are confident to challenge any such behaviour, without fear of ridicule or victimisation.
+Both forces have a duty to prevent harassment in the workplace.

 3.1.3 This protocol seeks to encourage employees to raise concerns promptly, to challenge and educate where behaviour may be inappropriate or insensitive and to deal with cases in an informal manner that encourages resolution between all parties wherever possible.